koii-network/docs/tutorials/archiver/adapter.md

 ### Data Handling

 **getSubmissionCID Method:**

-Returns the CID (Content Identifier) of a submission for a given round.
+- Returns the CID (Content Identifier) of a submission for a given round.
 If the submission hasn't been uploaded yet, it uploads the submission and then returns the CID.

-**parseItem Method**
+**parseItem Method:**

-This method is for scraping data from a Twitter post.
+- This method is for scraping data from a Twitter post.
 It waits for the page to load, extracts data such as tweet text, username, likes, shares, etc., using Cheerio, and then returns the extracted data.

 ### Crawling Logic

 **crawl Method:**

-Initializes a list of URLs to crawl.
+- Initializes a list of URLs to crawl.
   For each URL, it parses the item at the URL and extracts relevant data.
 If recursive querying is allowed, it fetches more links from each link.

-**fetchList Method**
+**fetchList Method:**

-This method is tasked with visiting a given URL, waiting for its content to fully load, scraping it, and then returning an array of links found on the page.
+- This method is tasked with visiting a given URL, waiting for its content to fully load, scraping it, and then returning an array of links found on the page.

-**stop Method**
+**stop Method:**

-This method sets the break variable to true, stopping the crawl.
+- This method sets the break variable to true, stopping the crawl.

 ### Utilities

 The final portion of the code contains utility functions:

+**makeStorageClient:**

-**makeStorageClient:** Returns a new instance of Web3Storage for decentralized storage.
+- Returns a new instance of Web3Storage for decentralized storage.

+**makeFileFromObjectWithName:**

-**makeFileFromObjectWithName** Converts an object to a File with a specified name.
+- Converts an object to a File with a specified name.

+**storeFiles:**

-**storeFiles** Stores files using the Web3 storage client and returns their CID.
+- Stores files using the Web3 storage client and returns their CID.

 ### Summary